All Episodes

 I don't know anything about it.

-And I think that actually, the belief in God is less important than the experience of having done the thing to me.
+And I think that actually the belief in God is less important than the experience of having done the thing to me.

 And I was removed from that tradition, so I don't have any feelings one way or another, actually, towards it.

-You know, like I should have nostalgic feelings of being bored in church.
+I should have nostalgic feelings of being bored in church.

-You know, okay, if you're bored in church, great.
+If you're bored in church, great.

 That's a privilege, frankly, to be bored in the modern era.

-So if you get to be bored for an hour or two on Sunday mornings, not the end of the world.
+So, if you get to be bored for an hour or two on Sunday mornings, not the end of the world.

 And then when you're older, you'll at least have really fond memories of that being something you did as a family.